 “Shame dies when stories are told in safe places.”

 This is another way to get more light onto the lie.
-Our son is doing that with his random posts he purposely writes for Bravester.
-He is living in prison which is not a safe or vulnerable place for him.
+We have a son who is living in prison which is not a safe or vulnerable place for him.
 As he continues to walk through healing, he has to get these lies out and into the light.
 That is not available in his current living situation!
 So he writes in a journal daily and mails that journal to us so it can’t be found in that not safe or vulnerable place.
-Sometimes those journal writings turn into full pages and he gives me permission to share them with you.
 This is him taking off his mask and being seen and loved.
 And he is beautiful.
 (Though I don’t read these journals.
 I do not have permission and I’m okay with that.)

 You may want to write.
 You may want to write and submit it to Your Story.
 You may want to start sharing honestly with your small group.
 You may want to join a small group.
 You may want to lead a small group discussion on this book, The Cure.
 That would be a great idea!
 You may want to start counseling.